seamusabshere/upsert/README.md

     SELECT merge_db(1, 'david');
     SELECT merge_db(1, 'dennis');

+I slightly modified it so that it only retries once - don't want infinite loops.

 The decision was made **not** to use the following because it's not straight from the manual:

     # http://stackoverflow.com/questions/1109061/insert-on-duplicate-update-postgresql